karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

     });
 ```

+# **Compute**

+In the last section will see in which AWS services you can use to deploy your app:
+- AWS ECS
+- AWS EC2
+- AWS EKS

+## **1. AWS ECS**

+Nothing worth mentioning here.
+Just build the container like any other .NET6 application and deploy it.
+No extra steps or configuration required here.

+## **2. AWS EC2**

+The part where you deploy the app into the server is simple, there is nothing new here, it's business as usual, it's like deploying another .NET6 application

+The issue comes when trying to configure the WebServer:
+- If you're using Windows with IIS you need to enable WebSockets.
+You can do it in a single command using Powershell: ``Enable-WindowsOptionalFeature -Online -FeatureName IIS-WebSockets``
+- If you're using Linux with NGINX

+## **3. AWS EKS**

 # Example

-On my GitHub account you can find a repository that contains a concrete example about how to deploy a SignalR Core App on AWS.
+On my GitHub account you can find a repository that contains a quick example about how to deploy a SignalR Core App on AWS.

 The source code can be found here:
 - https://github.com/karlospn/deploy-signalr-core-app-on-aws